Coronary Heart Disease Treatment

 - Quit smoking.
 Smoking can damage and tighten your blood vessels.
 Learn more about how smoking affects your heart and tips to help you quit smoking.
 For free help and support to quit smoking, you can call the National Cancer Institute’s Smoking Quitline at 1-877-44U-QUIT (1-877-448-7848).
 Talk to your provider if you vape.
 There is scientific evidence that nicotine and flavorings found in vaping products may damage your heart and lungs.

-- Get enough good-quality sleep.
+- Get enough quality sleep.
 During sleep, your body can work to repair your heart and blood vessels.
-Not getting enough hours of sleep or good-quality sleep can raise your risk for heart disease and other health problems.
-The recommended amount for adults is 7 to 9 hours of sleep a day.
+Not getting enough hours of sleep or quality sleep can raise your risk for heart disease and other health problems.
+The recommended amount for adults is 7 to 9 hours of sleep a night.

 - Get your blood pressure and cholesterol checked.
 Your provider can help you get your blood pressure and blood cholesterol to a healthy range.

-- Control your blood sugar.
-High levels of glucose (sugar in your blood) can damage your blood vessels.
+- Control your glucose (sugar in your blood).
+High levels of glucose can damage your blood vessels.
 You can work with your provider to limit how many calories you get each day from added sugars to help lower your risk of heart disease.

 - Manage stress.
 Learning how to manage stress, relax, and cope with problems can improve your emotional and physical health.